czythu/scCancer/README.md

 ## Overview of scCancer2
 ![image](https://github.com/czythu/scCancer/blob/master/inst/Overview.png)

-## Package Installation and Quick Start for scRNA-seq analysis
+## Package installation and quick start for scRNA-seq analysis

-### System Requirements
+### System requirements

 We have test scCancer2 on: